NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/Objects/Document.md

 ## Document
-Document object represents an update to a document to show the document as submitted / completed from EPay Advantage to another system
+Document object represents an update to a document to show the document as submitted / completed from EPay Advantage to another system.
+This will always need to be sent as an array or list.

 | Attribute | Data Type | Definition | Max Length |
 | :----------- | :--------- | :--------- | :--------- |